IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 * PACKET_OVERHEAD (20) : Estimated packetization overhead [byte]

-* POST_CONGESTION_DELAY_RTT (100): Determines how many RTTS after a congestion event that the reference window growth should be cautious.
+* POST_CONGESTION_DELAY_RTT (100): Determines how many RTTs after a congestion event the reference window growth should be cautious.

 * MUL_INCREASE_FACTOR (0.02): Determines how much (as a fraction of ref_wnd)
   that the ref_wnd can increase per RTT.